Left: PanAm Restaurant | Right: Napa Farms Market (Client: D Lew Enterprises), Photo by Rien van Rijthoven

 But there it was and is- the Pan Am logo has been replaced by the Metlife logo.
 In the days that the Pan Am logo was on the side of the building, helicopters would take off from the roof and fly to JFK- helicopters linking a giant object building in the heart of the city with a relatively small pavilion out on the marsh-but a pavilion that knew how to act big by bringing planes under its roof- connecting New York to the world in the days when that was just beginning to be easy because of the jet.
 Fortunately, at least for now the American Terminal with its great stained glass wall remains.

-Thinking about flight and food- my partner Chris von Eckartsberg has done a number of food related projects at SFO, an airport which has committed itself to sharing the culinary passions of our city with the world- these projects include the Il Fornaio Pavilions in the international terminal, Napa Farms– a restaurant and market hall in the newly renovated terminal 3, as well as Klein’s Deli and Uncork’d.
-In each of these projects he has worked to bring a sense of style that befits the quality of food and to once again make the airport a place worth visiting.
+Thinking about flight and food- my partner Chris von Eckartsberg has worked with the pioneering airport dining operator D Lew Enterprises on a number of food related projects at SFO, an airport which has committed itself to sharing the culinary passions of our city with the world.
+These projects include the Il Fornaio Caffe del Mondo Pavilions in the International Terminal, Napa Farms Market– a modern classic market hall/restaurant in the newly renovated Terminal 2, as well as Perry’s Grill in the Delta Terminal.
+In each of these projects, BCV worked to bring a sense of style that befits the quality of food and service delivered by D Lew Enterprises, and to once again make the airport a place worth visiting.

 Top: Napa Farms Market.
 Bottom: Il Fornaio.
 Photos by Rien van Rijthoven and J D Peterson

-SFO has done and amazing job bringing back the elegance of flight both through its new buildings- Craig Hartman’s International Arrivals Building is both iconic and beautiful, and by adapting its older buildings- Terminal 2 was the airport when I was a child, the layers of history are built on.
+SFO has done an amazing job bringing back the elegance of flight, both through its new buildings – Craig Hartman’s International Arrivals Building is both iconic and beautiful, and by adapting its older buildings – Terminal 2 was the airport when I was a child; the layers of history are built on.
 Gensler used Arne Jacobsen’s egg and swan chair throughout the terminal, designed in 1952.
 The generosity of spirit and elegance of making these chairs available to the flying public again speaks to a vision of the public realm which is nobler and of a celebration of flying.